dahm641/tech258_cloud/tech258_azure/2_tier_app_AZ/readme.md

    3. Database VM <br><br>

 Follow the same steps except this time we only need port 22 open for ssh (see ***basics*** above) so dont need to create a nsg.
-One will be created for you. :warning: Remember to use the private subnet for database vm! <br><br>
+One will be created for you. :warning: Remember to use the private IP for database vm in the script for the app VM! <br><br>

 4. SSH into Vms <br><br>